 Public Safety Open House

-Each year, the Naperville Police and Fire Departments "Partner for Prevention" during Public Safety Month in October.
-This year's Public Safety Open House will be held from 10 a.m. to 2 p.m. on Saturday, October 1.
-This must-see, all-ages event is held on Naperville's Public Safety Campus, 1380 Aurora Ave.
+Each year, the Naperville Police and Fire Departments "Partner for Prevention" in recognition of Public Safety Month.
+The 2019 Public Safety Open House was held on Saturday, September 21, 2019.
+This must-see, all-ages event is held annually on Naperville's Public Safety Campus, 1380 Aurora Ave.

 The Public Safety Open House is an event the entire community will enjoy while gaining valuable safety information for their families, neighborhoods and workplaces.